-For example, if you are being treated for a musculoskeletal issue, regenerative medicine would direct your doctor to utilize stem cells or a cell that has not yet specialized into a distinct type.
+For example, if you are being treated for a musculoskeletal issue, Integrative Orthopedics would direct your doctor to utilize stem cells or a cell that has not yet specialized into a distinct type.
 The stem cell might be able to replace almost any cell in the body that is dead or diseased to help restore tissue function that may otherwise be impossible to attain.

 Functional medicine, meanwhile, will try to understand what is causing the problem and how you can improve your health overall to avoid issues in the future.

-Functional medicine and regenerative medicine both work together, however, because they are both based on the belief that the body is capable of healing itself.
+Functional medicine and Integrative Orthopedics both work together, however, because they are both based on the belief that the body is capable of healing itself.

 Typical treatments, such as surgeries and drugs, may not be necessary.
 By embracing both of these viewpoints, you can start on the path to true healing.

-Consult with a medical professional who understands functional medicine and regenerative medicine.
+Consult with a medical professional who understands functional medicine and Integrative Orthopedics.
 You may be pleasantly surprised at the power that comes from within as your body, with the help of a specialist, start to heal itself.

 Thank you for reading our blog!
 How can we help you?
 Contact us today.